 But where should an intrepid adventurer start?
 Whether you’re a beginner, or an experienced IT professional or application developer, the answer is the same.
 Learn the fundamentals.
 Then earn industry-recognized certifications to validate your knowledge.
 And explore those ideas in a real cloud environment, to translate abstract “knowing” into applied “doing.”

 Why start with Microsoft Azure?
 Azure has 200+ products and services to help you “build, run and manage applications – across multiple clouds, on-premises and at the edge — with the tools and frameworks of your choice.”
-And with 95% of the Fortune 500 using Azure, having an AZ-900 certification can become a valuable investment to jumpstart your cloud career.
+And with 95% of the Fortune 500 using Azure, having an Azure Fundamentals certification can become a valuable investment to jumpstart your cloud career.

 Self-study can be challenging, but here are some things that help me.
 Using a habit tracker to stay accountable.
 Joining a Cloud Skills Challenge (like this one) to make it fun!
 Completing it may also give you discounts on certifications.
 And don’t forget awesome community resources like study guides, online courses, and discussion forums.
 Here are my favorites: